itswzyss/wzyss-personal-blog/_posts/2023-06-18-red-discord-bot.markdown

 Here's why this Docker image stands out from the crowd:

 - Runs securely without root privileges: Specify the user you want the bot to run as, ensuring maximum security and control.
-- Quick and effortless setup: With a single Docker command, your new bot will be ready to join your server, saving you time and effort.
+- Quick and effortless setup: With a single Docker command, your new bot will be ready to wag its tail and join your server, saving you time and effort.
 - Stay up-to-date effortlessly: Red-DiscordBot and the Docker image automatically update to the latest release, ensuring you always have the latest features.
 - Compatible with various server architectures: Whether you're using a standard x86-64 server or arm(64) devices like Raspberry Pi, Red-DiscordBot has you covered.
 - Stay informed with update notifications: The Docker image integrates with UpdateNotify, providing you with timely notifications for Red-DiscordBot and Docker image updates.